 Historically, the principles have combined two functions: to protect cooperative integrity, and to ensure viable businesses.
 The second has been especially complicated.
-Visionary as they were, the Rochdale principles also embedded the tensions cooperatives encounter wherever they compete with capitalist business.
+Radical as they were, the Rochdale principles embedded the tensions cooperatives encounter wherever they compete with capitalist business.
 The Pioneers became influential not because of their ideas (already established in societies well beyond England), but because of their ability to use and adapt capitalism’s infrastructure.
-In socialist journalist George Holyoake’s influential account, what gave the weavers “pioneer” status was their ability to retool the basic instruments of modern capitalism–namely investment, debt, and interest.
+In socialist journalist George Holyoake’s influential account, what gave the weavers “pioneer” status was their ability to retool the basic instruments of modern capitalism–specifically, debt and interest.
 Still today, cooperative principles embody this fragile balance between the dominant (capitalist) economy and another one yet to be made.
 Well-known to cooperative scholars and developers, this possibility-and-compromise structures the cooperative principles and helps us understand the challenges platform co-ops inherit.

-Though less explored among platform co-ops, community-based capital presents another possible resource.
+Less explored among platform co-ops, community-based capital presents another possible resource.
 Community investment structures already operate elsewhere in the cooperative economy.
-Organizations such as the Cooperative Fund of New England, Seed Commons, Sustainable Economies Law Center, and the Boston Ujima Fund have been creating cooperative finance systems that allow people and institutions to invest in cooperative businesses directly, often in the places where they live.
+Organizations such as the Cooperative Fund of New England, Seed Commons, the Sustainable Economies Law Center, and the Boston Ujima Fund have been creating cooperative finance systems that allow people and institutions to invest in cooperative businesses directly, often in the places where they live.
 (SELC even runs an online community that helps people move their retirement savings into cooperatives and the broader solidarity economy.)
 These community investments open pathways for people to voluntarily join in building cooperative economies, with fewer threats to cooperative autonomy.

 Drawing on the longer arc of cooperative organizing and case studies of contemporary platform co-ops, my fellowship research explores the capital question within a wider study of how cooperative principles might be rethought in the digital economy.
 How do cooperative businesses preserve cooperative principles in sectors where they depend on external sources to operate?
-How can co-ops make use of digital technologies without replicating the exploitation and extractivism that makes possible the dominant platform economy?
+How can co-ops make use of digital technologies without replicating the exploitation and extractivism that make possible the dominant platform economy?
 What adaptations or additions do cooperative principles need to work on digital terrain?

-Reconsidering the cooperative principles in a digital moment suggests that while platform co-ops may be new, cooperative traditions already show a path toward a technological politics rooted in democracy, autonomy, and collective ownership.
+Reconsidering the cooperative principles in a digital moment suggests that while platform co-ops may be new, cooperative traditions already show a path toward a technological politics rooted in autonomy, democracy, and collective ownership.